Life After the Golden Year: A Note to 28

 Birthdays are my thing.
 If you know me, you know this.
 I love birthdays.
 I love celebration and parties and all of it.
 But, as this birthday approached, I found myself shrinking back; getting lost in the shuffle of adulting.
 It was tempting to go against my deep love for birthdays and chock it up to “getting older” and not make it a big deal when really---a birthday is a big deal.

-It’s easy to dismiss the in-between years because they aren’t technically milestone years, ya know?
+It’s easy to dismiss the in-between years because they aren’t technically milestones, ya know?
 Obviously, we do it up for the 1st, 16th, 18th, 21st, 25th, and from then on its more like every decade.
 We graze over the filler years.
 No shame in that.
 But, I realized, I don’t wanna do that.

 Birthdays may not be your thing.
 It may just be another day for you and that’s fine and fair.
 But I realize, every year is a milestone year because---you made it.
 You’re alive.
 You’re breathing.
 You get to shine your light even brighter one more time.
 You made it through another year---you walked through life—feeling, processing, experiencing.